-The Greensburg Experience More (GEM) program provides students with a co-curricular experience that complements and enhances their classroom learning.
-Participants engage in structured professional and personal skill development across five core components - Leadership Development, Service, Career Development, Cultural Awareness and Appreciation, and Pitt- Greensburg Pride and Traditions.
-Upon completion, students are recognized during Honor's Convocation and in the Commencement Program, as well as inducted in the GEM society and acknowledged on a perpetual plaque outside of the Office of Student Life and Success in Chambers Hall.
+The Greensburg Experience More/Outside the Classroom Curriculum (GEM/OCC) program provides students with a co-curricular experience that complements and enhances their classroom learning.
+Participants engage in structured professional and personal skill development across six competencies - Leadership Development, Career Preparation, Communication & the Arts, Diversity, Equity, Inclusion, & Global Engagement, Service & Civic Engagement, & Well-Being.
+Upon completion, students are recognized during Honor's Convocation, the Student Leadership Ceremony, and at Commencement in the program and with a medallion to wear.